 About me

-My research focuses on three separate areas, namely conceptualization and measurement of regime transformation episodes, and political economy of inequalities, and academic freedom.
-I studied Political Science and Public Law in Heidelberg and received a B.A in Political Science and Public Law, and a M.A. in Political Science from Heidelberg University.
+My research focuses on different areas in comparative politics, namely conceptualization and measurement of regime transformations, and political economy of inequalities, academic freedom, and democratic resilience.
+I studied Political Science and Public Law in Heidelberg and received a B.A. in Political Science and Public Law, and a M.A. in Political Science from Heidelberg University.
 In 2021, I received a PhD from Heidelberg University (summa cum laude).
 My paper-based PhD project, “Rethinking Inequality under Autocracy.
 Parties, Citizens and Preferences” investigated whether and how the institutional foundations of autocracies determine economic and political inequalities, and whether and how these inequalities affect ordinary citizens in the short and long-term.
 Three papers from my PhD project were published in Democratization, Contemporary Politics, and Comparative Governance and Politics.

 On this website, you will find further information on my research and teaching.
 Thank you for your interest and please feel free to contact me.